Lincoln County DUI Bail Information

 What Happens After Posting Bail

-• What happens if you miss court: If you fail to appear in court, a bench warrant will be issued for your arrest, and your bail will be forfeited.
-This means you will lose any money you paid for bail, and you will be subject to additional penalties.
+If you fail to appear in court as required, the court will issue a bench warrant for your arrest, and your bail will be forfeited.
+This means you will lose any money you posted as bail, and you will be subject to additional criminal charges for failure to appear.